derfshaya/zetachain-api/README.md

 ```$ grunt test```

-Contributions and suggestions are welcome at [insight-api github repository](https://github.com/bitpay/insight-api).
+Contributions and suggestions are welcome at [zetachain-api github repository](https://github.com/zbad405/zetachain-api).

 ## API

-By default, insight provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.
+By default, zetachain provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.

 The end-points are: